Is Nursing School Hard?

 In order to be successful, you’ll need to make dedicated study time and immerse yourself in the material.

 We understand that no two students learn the same way.
 Our Accelerated BSN courses are available in two formats: online and on-campus.
-If you’re someone who loves to learn in a classroom, the on-campus program may be best for you.
+If you love to learn in a classroom, the on-campus program may be best for you.
 If you like to take the material at your own pace and prefer online discussion boards, the online program may be a better fit.
 Either way, you’re getting a quality nursing education with attentive instructors who are available to help.

 While nursing school is hard, we do our best to provide convenient and engaging courses to help you be the best student you can be.
 Additionally, you can always turn to our knowledgeable faculty for support.

-To graduate from the Notre Dame ABSN program, you’ll need to complete in-person skills and simulation labs.
-These labs give you the opportunity to put your nursing coursework into action without the risk of harming an actual patient.
+To graduate from the ABSN program, you’ll need to complete in-person skills and simulation labs.
+These labs allow you to put your nursing coursework into action during clinical rotations without the risk of harming an actual patient.

 Skills Labs

-To do this, you’ll also meet with classmates and instructors at regularly scheduled times to learn how to safely and effectively apply foundational nursing skills such as:
+To do this, you’ll also meet with classmates and instructors at regularly scheduled times to learn how to safely and effectively apply foundational nursing.

 Simulation Labs